bmrodgers148/ProPresenter-Application-Bridge/README.md

 4. Place a ':' after the command, leaving no spaces in between.
 5. Write your data numbers.
 For most lighting consoles, only the GO Command needs both a Cue Number and A Cuelist number.
 All other commands only need a Cuelist Number to work. the ALL_OFF Command is the exception.
 On Onyx (Formerly Martin M-PC), the All_OFF command doesn't need anything after the ':'
 6. To write GO Commands, and other commands needing more than one number, write the cue number, followed by a '-', and then write your Cuelist number.
 (The '-' is converted to a 00 in hex.
 Most lighting consoles use this to delimit between the numbers.
-7. If you need to write more then one command, seperate the commandsby a ','.
+7. If you need to write more then one command, seperate the commands by a comma.

 Example: "GO:12.3-4,OPEN:4" will send two commands,
   1. Go Cue Number 12.3 in Cuelist Number 4